Python Error Handling

 • try and except:

-• The except block catches and handles the exception.
+• The except block intercepts and processes exceptions.

 • else: Executes code if no exceptions occur in the try block.